Infinite Stratos: Anime

 The anime is licensed in North America by Sentai Filmworks, with simulcasts provided by Anime Network on its video website.
 Section23 Films released the series and the OVA with an English dub (produced by Seraphim Digital) on DVD and Blu-ray on April 10, 2012.

-The first season of the anime is licensed in the United Kingdom by MVM Films for release on February 17, 2014 on DVD.
+The first season of the anime is licensed in the United Kingdom by MVM Films for release on February 17, 2014, on DVD.

 The second season of the anime aired from October 4 to December 20, 2013.
 Sentai Filmworks has also acquired the second season for streaming and home video release in 2014.

 The anime's soundtrack is composed by Hikaru Nanase.
 The opening theme song for the anime is "Straight Jet", performed by Minami Kuribayashi.
 The ending theme song is "Super∞Stream", with the first episode version sung by Yōko Hikasa, the second and third episode version sung by Hikasa and Yukana, the fourth and fifth episode version sung by Hikasa, Yukana and Asami Shimoda, the sixth and seventh episode version sung by Hikasa, Yukana, Shimoda and Kana Hanazawa and the final version for the rest of episodes sung by Hikasa, Yukana, Shimoda, Hanazawa and Marina Inoue.
 Each version of the song reflects the voice actresses' character who is running with Ichika in the episodes' ending credits.
 The CD single for "Straight Jet" was released on January 26, 2011, and the CD single for "Super∞Stream" was released on February 16, 2011.
 Both singles are published under the Lantis label.
 For the OVA, the ending theme is "Best Partner" (ベストパートナー, Besuto Pātonā) by Yōko Hikasa.
 For the second season, the opening theme is "True Blue Traveler" by Minami Kuribayashi and the ending theme is "Beautiful Sky" by Yōko Hikasa.

 Games

 A 2014 video game, titled Infinite Stratos 2: Ignition Hearts for the PlayStation 3 and PlayStation Vita, was released in Japan on February 27, 2014.
 Its plot focuses on memories from Ichika's school festival, and is developed by 5pb.
 A TCG game from Bushiroad's Five gross was released on November 8, 2013.
 Characters from Infinite Stratos also feature in the PlayStation Vita game Kaku-San-Sei Million Arthur.

 A PC mecha action game developed by 5pb. titled Infinite Stratos: Versus Colors was released in Japan on December 31, 2014.
 Another video game titled Infinite Stratos 2: Love and Purge for the PlayStation 3 and PlayStation Vita was released in Japan on September 3, 2015.
 A cross-platform Gacha game titled "Infinite Stratos: Archetype Breaker" (インフィニット・ストラトス アーキタイプ・ブレイカー, Infinitto Sutoratosu: Ākitaipu Bureikā) was released by DMM Games in December 2017, and was shut down on August 27, 2018.
-However, an offline version of the game is still available for download and play.